husonlab/splitstree6/doc/user-manual.md

 The traditional approach to displaying split networks marks out the splits with a mesh of quadrilaterals and polygons.
 The outline representation [@Bagcietal2021] constructs just the outer perimeter of the network.
-This is sufficient to represent all the split weights, and is generally much faster to compute and draw.
+This is sufficient to represent all of the split weights, and is generally much faster to compute and draw.
 To switch back and forward between the graph mode and the outline mode use the pop-up menu at the left of the toolbar .